Freshmen Applicant Instructions

 (ACT Composite) (10) + (CUM GPA) (200) = ADS

 Applicants with an admission decision score of 649 or higher meet full admission requirements.
-Applicants with an Admission Decision Score between 550 and 648 meet admission requirements and are assigned to one of our Student Success Programs.
+Applicants with an Admission Decision Score between 550 and 648 meet admission requirements and are eligible for admission through our Wentworth Scholars program.

 - Passed the GED (meets above requirements).